miriam-alex/Interactive-Lab-Hub/Lab 1/README.md

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

-**Feedback**
+### Feedback recieved
-1) Long-distance light board
+- **Long-Distance Light Board**
    - What kind of light board will this use?
    - Is it a pain to manually configure all the lights on the light board?
    - What level of precision will the user have in terms of writing words or drawing?

-2) FridgeChef
+- **FridgeChef**
    - Can this be replaced by an app?
    - If you have a smart fridge, this has no purpose because you can just install an app on the fridge.

-3) MirrorMe
+- **Mirror Me**
    - Do you need WiFi and software to connect to this to perform the outfit recommendation?
    - Will user set up in the room be difficult if we're projecting the GUI onto the mirror and looking at the user with a camera on the mirror?
    - It should take not only your calendar into account but also the weather and time of year!

-4) Clean-up mouse
+- **Clean-up Mouse**
    - Does it look like an actual mouse?
 (No)
    - How does it differentiate between things on the ground you meant to keep there versus things that should be there?
    - What is the behavior if you ignore the device?

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+**Are there things that seemed better on paper than acted out?**

-For the long-distance light board, we realized it might take time to click and light up the individual lights that create the cohesive "image."
+> For the long-distance light board, we realized it might take time to click and light up the individual lights that create the cohesive "image."
 Additionally, we realized that the clean-up mouse might be a challenge to handle in the middle of the night if the alarm goes off or during pivotal moments.

-\*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*
+**Are there new ideas that occur to you or your collaborator that come up from the acting?**

-In terms of the behavior of the clean-up mouse, we thought it might be interesting for the mouse to physically run around the messy object in question for couple seconds, adding to the general playfulness.
+> In terms of the behavior of the clean-up mouse, we thought it might be interesting for the mouse to physically run around the messy object in question for couple seconds, adding to the general playfulness.
 If we ignore the clean-up mouse, we also thought it could be prudent for it to give up after a set period of time (and for it to be deactivated during the night).

 ## Part C. Prototype the device